jcsilva/docker-kaldi-gstreamer-server/README.md

 * Instantiate master server and woker server on the same machine:

-Assuming that your kaldi models are located at /home/models on your host machine, create a container (that I will call asr):
+Assuming that your kaldi models are located at /home/models on your host machine, create a container:

 ```
-docker run -it -p 8080:80 -v /home/models:/opt/models --name asr jcsilva/docker-kaldi-gstreamer-server:latest /bin/bash
+docker run -it -p 8080:80 -v /home/models:/opt/models jcsilva/docker-kaldi-gstreamer-server:latest /bin/bash
 ```

 And, inside the container, start the service: